-Who doesn’t love free cash?
+Who doesn’t love extra cash?
 I’ve tried all sorts in the past, to bag a couple of extra quid.
 If it’s there for the taking, then why not?
 Obviously some things are too good to be true, but it is possible to make money online.
-Below you’ll find an overview of the routes to free money in the UK and they’re all worth pursuing.
+Below you’ll find an overview of ways to make free money in the UK and they’re all worth pursuing.